gbourniq/django-on-aws/README.md

 POSTGRES_PASSWORD
 ```

-2. Create a Table using Postgres management tools such as `pgadmin` or `SQLElectron`:
+2. Create a Table using a Postgres management tools such as `pgadmin` or `SQLElectron`:
 ```bash
 CREATE USER portfoliodb PASSWORD 'portfoliodb';
 CREATE DATABASE portfoliodb;